 Acidic Oral Environment: Causes

-One of the most common – and fortunately easiest to address – causes of an acidic oral environment is diet.
-Consuming acidic foods can quickly alter the mouth’s pH.
-Some examples include carbonated drinks (which are not only acidic but also high in simple sugars, harmful to oral health), certain fruits such as citrus, and alcoholic beverages like white wine.
-These foods and drinks can disrupt the delicate balance of oral pH.
+One of the most common causes — and fortunately one of the easiest to address — is diet.
+The consumption of acidic foods can rapidly alter oral pH.
+Some examples?
+Carbonated beverages (which, in addition to being acidic, contain high levels of simple sugars harmful to oral health), certain fruits such as citrus, and alcoholic drinks such as white wine are just some of the foods that can cause an imbalance in oral pH.

 But there’s more.
 The mouth is home to a rich and diverse bacterial flora, normally kept under control by our immune system and, importantly, by proper oral hygiene.
 However, a diet high in sugar – especially simple sugars – can tip the balance.
 Oral bacteria feed on carbohydrates like sugars and, in the process, produce acidic byproducts (such as butyric, lactic, and aspartic acids).
 Frequent consumption of sweets, for instance, provides a feast for these microorganisms, which can lower the pH of the mouth.